gakiwate/SpiderRDAP/README.md

    ],
    "TAGS": [
       "rdap"
+   ],
+   "PORTS": [
+      45374
    ]
 }
 ```

-Run with awsTestSpiderRDAP to make sure that
+Run with spiderRDAPAWSTest to make sure that
 the the AWS Credentials and Instances are
 up and running